teleshoes/okb-engine/README.md

 Howto:
 * Define `CORPUS_FILE` and `WORK_DIR` environments variable (or set them in `~/.okboard-build` new configuration file)
-* Package all your corpora files as `$CORPUS_FILE/corpus-$LANG.txt.bz2`.
-Sentences must be separated by punctuation (".") or blank lines.
+* Package all your corpora files as `$CORPUS_FILE/corpus-$LANG.txt.bz2` (compressed text file).
+Sentences must be separated by punctuation (".") or blank lines and capitalization should be right (e.g. proper nouns has leading upper case letter)
 * `$WORK_DIR` should point to a directory with enough space available (English + French requires 1.5 GB)
 * Create a `db/lang-$LANG.cf` configuration file (use examples from other languages)
 * Run `db/build.sh` to generate all language files or `db/build.sh <language code>` to build just one language.
 Add `-r` option to rebuild everything from scratch (this removes all temporary files)

+Corpora files should include different chat style.
+E.g. recommendation is to use formal speech (newletters, wikipedia ...) and informal style (e-mail logs, IRC and chat logs).
+As they are plain text file you can just concatenate them before bzip2 compression.

+As an indication of the size required, the French corpus file is 42 million words.

 ### Included databases (French & English)